 Missed Question

 You might have missed a vital question or pain point that could have closed the deal.
+The earlier you find out what that was, the more possible it is to save it.

 For example, maybe lead generation wouldn’t actually help them very much because they’re struggling to close the leads they have.
-So what they really need is sales training or better onboarding for salespeople.
+So, what they really need is sales training or better onboarding for salespeople.
 And that just happens to be another service you provide.

 If you don’t know how to respond when a prospect says no, you might not get the feedback needed to turn it around.